• Skip to primary navigation

 This prevents the snake plant grows too tall further out from the soil base, nor from expanding its leaves.

-However, some varieties are indeed not growing so fast…
+However, there are some varieties that is indeed not growing so fast..

 …like the sansevieria Laurentii or triviasciata.

-You can check out our article ‘Tall or Short Sansevieria Is The Best For You?‘
+You can check on our article ‘Tall or Short Sansevieria Is The Best For You?

 Other useful tips!